image

 November

-Remove dead flowers off Hippeastrums (unless you want to try propagating from seed).
+Remove dead flowers from hippeastrums (unless you want to try propagating from seed).
 If you feel the clump is overcrowded or you'd like to spread them around the garden, they can be lifted and divided after flowering.

-Prune spring-flowering shrubs such as grevilleas and callistemons after they finish flowering.
-This not only removes the unattractive dead flowers, prevents them wasting energy on seed production, it is a good time to prune to keep them dense and witnin bounds.
+Prune the last of the spring-flowering shrubs as they finish blooming for the season.
+This not only removes the unattractive dead flowers, prevents them wasting energy on seed production, it is a good time to prune to keep them dense and within bounds.

 The Vegetable Garden